Apply for the Ashinaga Africa Initiative

 Why are you not recruiting from my country?

-We are currently unable to accept applications from Equatorial Guinea.
+We are currently unable to accept applications from Equatorial Guinea and Sudan.
 We are currently preparing our strategy for this country and are planning to open applications there in the near future.

 Why is the age limit 23?